Green Shield Certified Standards and Experts

 - Monitoring and inspection – to spot problems early, and identify and correct conditions that encourage pests.

-Non-chemical approaches are the primary tool to control pests; spray-by-the-calendar pesticide applications are not permitted.
+- Non-chemical approaches – as the primary tool to control pests; routine pesticide applications are not permitted.